narcisolobo/java-august-22/oop/WarmUp/README.md

 # Java Day 2 – OOP Basics Warm Up

 1. What does OOP stand for?
-What is it, briefly
+What is it, briefly?
 2. What is a class?
 3. Classes in Java contain member variables and methods.
 Give a brief explanation for each:
    1. Member Variables: